DiptarshiC/CSCI_5229_HW2/README.md

 dz/dt = x*y - B*z

-So, to change S B and R, the corresponding keys are as follows:
-To change your view, you can use the up. down, left and right arrow keys
+To change your view, you can use the up. down, left and right arrow keys So, to change S B and R, the corresponding keys are as follows.

 | Key | Effect |
 | ---- |---- |